 Basic roasted carrots are a favorite of mine, but I thought I improve them, and I did!
 These honey roasted carrots with balsamic, walnuts, and thyme make a good thing even better.
-Caramelized carrots, sweetness from the honey glaze, toasted nuts, and fresh herbs are the formula for your new favorite side.
+Caramelized vegetables, sweetness from the honey glaze, toasted nuts, and fresh herbs are the formula for your new favorite side.

 I’m going to tell you a secret.
 Ready?

 Getting this recipe right was harder than I thought it would be!
 It honestly took a few tries before I was happy.
-As it turns out when you add the honey and when you add the balsamic makes all the difference between roasted carrots and steamed carrots.
+As it turns out when you add the honey and when you add the balsamic makes all the difference between roasted and steamed carrots.

 To make honey roasted carrots, roast chopped carrots in the oven until tender and caramelized.
 Then toss with honey, nuts, and herbs and continue roasting until glazed with the honey.
 Drizzle with balsamic and serve.